SanidhyaJadhao/SanidhyaJadhao-Leafy-Life-Plant-Website-Test-/README.md

 There Are several frameworks that are used in this webste development:

 ### GSAP(GreenSock Animation Platform):
-- The first is used GSAP CDN (<script src="https://cdnjs.cloudflare.com/ajax/libs/gsap/3.9.1/gsap.min.js"></script>)To make simple Javascript animations (Syntax in home.js file).
+- The first is used GSAP CDN (https://cdnjs.cloudflare.com/ajax/libs/gsap/3.9.1/gsap.min.js)To make simple Javascript animations (Syntax in home.js file).

 ![Code snapshot of GSAP](SnapShots/GSAP%20Syntax.png)

-- The Second is GSAP ScrollTrigger CDN (    <script src="https://cdnjs.cloudflare.com/ajax/libs/gsap/3.9.1/ScrollTrigger.min.js"></script>)To make simple Javascript Scroll Animations (Syntax in home.js file).
+- The Second is GSAP ScrollTrigger CDN (https://cdnjs.cloudflare.com/ajax/libs/gsap/3.9.1/ScrollTrigger.min.js)To make simple Javascript Scroll Animations (Syntax in home.js file).

 ![Code snapshot of GSAP ScrollTrigger](SnapShots/GSAP%20ScrollTrigger%20Syntax.png)